-New date, same schedule, same venue.
+New date, expanded schedule, exciting new spaces.
 All current registrations will receive an email with advice.

 As places are limited due to Covid Safe density requirements we have paused registrations for this event.